fnando/tokens/README.md

   tokenizable
 end

-# create a new user; remember that the object need to be saved before creating
+# create a new user; remember that the token requires an existing record
-# the token because it depends on the id
+# because it depends on its id
 user = User.create(username: "fnando")

 # create token that never expires